nick-shaw/orion-docs/ORION-CONVERT User Manual V2.0.md

 There’s a great deal of confusion about the use of these two different kinds of conversions described in BT.2390.

-> Display-Light mapping is used when the goal is to match the colours and relative tones seen on HDR and SDR displays.
-An example of this is the inclusion of SDR-graded content within an HDR programme.
+> Display-referred mapping is used when the goal is to preserve the colours and relative tones seen on an SDR BT.709 or BT.2020 display, when the content is shown on a BT.2100 HDR display.
+An example of which is the inclusion of SDR graded content within an HDR programme.

 *This type of conversion might be used for graphics insertion, for example.
 These elements are mostly designed in an sRGB environment, so to preserve this creative intent, we want to represent these elements exactly as they were seen at the time of their creation.*

-> Scene-Light mapping is used where the source is a direct SDR camera output or an HDR camera output, and the goal is to match the colours and tones of that camera to another camera source after conversion.
+> Scene-referred mapping is used where the source is a direct SDR camera output and the goal is to match the colours and tones of a BT.2100 HDR camera.
+An example of which is the inter-mixing of SDR and HDR cameras within a live television production.

 *These conversions would be used when matching the appearance of the content, as seen by a camera, is the intended process.
 For example, when using the SDR output of a camera (as camera splits/isos, etc...) that can simultaneously produce SDR and HDR, we want the HDR programme (after conversion to SDR) to match in the best way possible\*.*

 *\* This depends very much on the camera manufacturer as some have creative tools independent of HDR and SDR outputs.
 Matching configuration settings to the HDR converted signal 'look' for the SDR output must be found and locked.*